Lathyrus latifolius aka Everlasting Pea

 Everlasting Pea, Perennial Pea, Broadleaf Everlasting Pea

-How to care for Everlasting Pea
+How difficult is it to take care of Everlasting Pea

 Even if you don't have a green thumb, you can successfully care for Everlasting Pea due to its easy-going nature.